STK Antenna Models

 When steering limits exceeded

-Determines the behavior of the beam pattern when the direction of interest is outside the steering limits.
+Determines the behavior of the beam steering when the direction of interest is outside the steering limits.
 Options include:

 • Ignore Object: Causes the antenna to ignore the object when the object is outside the steering limits.